Crib in oriental style (1992-2009)

 Shining Black (1999)

-This artist, Jairo MAGALHAES, who is known above all for his works based on whale beards, provides us with an even more unusual work here.
+The artist, Jairo MAGALHAES, who is known above all else for his works based on whale beards, provides us with an even more unusual work.
 The hand of God (in which the baby Jesus rests) is made of dried cow dung and painted on a scaffold of straw and drillich.

 "In the beginning, when everything was dark,